 - in March 2011, we acquired Edgetech, I.G.
-Inc. and its German subsidiary, which provided us with three manufacturing facilities, one each in the United States, United Kingdom and Germany, that produce and market a full line of flexible insulating glass spacer systems for window and door customers in North America and abroad.
-This acquisition complemented our then existing insulating glass products business in the United States and, as a result, we committed to a plan to consolidate these facilities in November 2011.
-This consolidation plan, in part, resulted in the closure of a plant in Barbourville, Kentucky, and the relocation of equipment that was used to manufacture the single seal, warm-edge spacer system to our facility in Cambridge, Ohio.
-This consolidation was substantially completed by August 2012, with minor residual cash payments and program costs incurred during fiscal 2013.
-We sold the facility in Barbourville in May 2014; - in December 2012, we acquired substantially all of the assets of Alumco Inc. and its subsidiaries (Alumco), an aluminum screen manufacturer, which allowed us to expand the scope of our fenestration business to include screens for vinyl window and door manufacturers and to expand our geographic reach throughout the United States; - in April 2014, we sold our interest in a limited liability company which held the net assets of our Nichols Aluminum business to a privately held company that provides aluminum rolled products and extrusions, aluminum recycling and specification aluminum alloy production; - in June 2015, we acquired the outstanding ownership shares of Flamstead Holdings Limited, an extruder of vinyl lineal products and manufacturer of other plastic products incorporated and registered in England and Wales.
+Inc. and its German subsidiary, which provided us with three manufacturing facilities, one each in the United States (U.S.), U.K. and Germany, that produce and market a full line of flexible insulating glass spacer systems for window and door customers in North America and abroad.
+This acquisition complemented our then existing insulating glass products business in the U.S.; - in December 2012, we acquired substantially all of the assets of Alumco Inc. and its subsidiaries (Alumco), an aluminum screen manufacturer, which allowed us to expand the scope of our fenestration business to include screens for vinyl window and door manufacturers and to expand our geographic reach throughout the U.S.; - in April 2014, we sold our interest in a limited liability company which held the net assets of our Nichols Aluminum business to a privately held company that provides aluminum rolled products and extrusions, aluminum recycling and specification aluminum alloy production; - in June 2015, we acquired the outstanding ownership shares of Flamstead Holdings Limited, an extruder of vinyl lineal products and manufacturer of other plastic products incorporated and registered in England and Wales.
 Following a pre-sale reorganization and purchase, Flamstead Holdings Limited owned 100% of the ownership shares of the following subsidiaries: HL Plastics Limited, Vintage Windows Limited, Wegoma Machinery Sales Limited (renamed in 2016 as Avantek Machinery Company), and Liniar Limited (collectively referred to as "HLP"), each registered in England and Wales.
-This acquisition expanded our vinyl extrusion product offerings and expanded our international presence in the global fenestration business; - in November 2015, we completed the merger of QWMS, Inc., a Delaware corporation which was a newly-formed and wholly-owned Quanex subsidiary, and WII Holding, Inc. (WII), a Delaware corporation.
+This acquisition expanded our vinyl extrusion product offerings and grew our international presence in the global fenestration business; - in November 2015, we completed the merger of QWMS, Inc., a Delaware corporation which was a newly-formed and wholly-owned Quanex subsidiary, and WII Holding, Inc. (WII), a Delaware corporation.
 Upon satisfaction or waiver of conditions set forth in the merger agreement, QWMS, Inc. merged with and into WII, and WII became our wholly-owned subsidiary, and, as a result, we acquired all the subsidiaries of WII (referred to collectively as Woodcraft).
-Woodcraft is a manufacturer of cabinet doors and other components for OEMs in the kitchen and bathroom cabinet industry, operating various plants in the United States and Mexico;
+Woodcraft is a manufacturer of cabinet doors and other components for OEMs in the kitchen and bathroom cabinet industry, operating various plants in the U.S. and Mexico;

-- in October 2016, we committed to a restructuring plan that included the closure of two vinyl extrusion plants in the United States and our kitchen and bathroom cabinet door plant in Guadalajara, Mexico; and - in September 2017, we closed a kitchen and bathroom cabinet door plant in Lansing, Kansas, and, in October 2017, sold a wood-flooring business in Shawano, Wisconsin.
+- in October 2016, we committed to a restructuring plan that included the closure of two vinyl extrusion plants in the U.S. and our kitchen and bathroom cabinet door plant in Guadalajara, Mexico; and - in September 2017, we closed a kitchen and bathroom cabinet door plant in Lansing, Kansas, and, in October 2017, sold a wood-flooring business in Shawano, Wisconsin.

-As of October 31, 2018, we operated 34 manufacturing facilities located in 17 states in the United States, two facilities in the United Kingdom, and one in Germany.
+As of October 31, 2019, we operated 30 manufacturing facilities located in 17 states in the U.S., two facilities in the U.K., and one in Germany.
 These facilities feature efficient plant design and flexible manufacturing processes, enabling us to produce a wide variety of custom engineered products and components primarily focused on the window and door segment of the residential building products markets.
 We are able to maintain minimal levels of finished goods inventories at most locations because we typically manufacture products upon order to customer specifications.
 We believe the primary drivers of our operating results are residential remodeling and replacement activity and new home construction in the markets we serve.